drug-design/course/docs/chapters/protein-structure.md

 #### Trans Isomer Favored
 *[Isomer]: Isomers are compounds with the same chemical formula but different 2D-structures

-The preference of the s-trans over the s-cis isomer can be explained by steric clashes between the amino acids side chains attached to the &alpha;-carbon which hinder formation of the s-cis isomer.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/trans-isomer-favored-7fb428f4'><i class='fa fa-play' aria-hidden='true'></i></button>The preference of the s-trans over the s-cis isomer can be explained by steric clashes between the amino acids side chains attached to the &alpha;-carbon which hinder formation of the s-cis isomer.
 In other words, the s-trans isomer is intrinsically favored energetically due to fewer repulsions between non-bonded atoms.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[isomer]: Isomers are compounds with the same chemical formula but different 2D-structures